-- Certain payments spread over a period of at least 10 years or over your life or life expectancy (or the joint lives or joint life expectancies of you and your beneficiary); - Required minimum distributions after age 701⁄2 (if you were born before July 1, 1949), after age 72 (if you were born after June 30, 1949), or after death; - Hardship distributions; - Payments of employee stock ownership plan (ESOP) dividends; - Corrective distributions of contributions that exceed tax law limitations; - Loans treated as deemed distributions (for example, loans in default due to missed payments before your employment ends); - Cost of life insurance paid by the Plan; - Payments of certain automatic enrollment contributions that you request to withdraw within 90 days of your first contribution; - Amounts treated as distributed because of a prohibited allocation of S corporation stock under an ESOP (also, there generally will be adverse tax consequences if you roll over a distribution of S corporation stock to an IRA); and - Distributions of certain premiums for health and accident insurance.
+- Certain payments spread over a period of at least 10 years or over your life or life expectancy (or the joint lives or joint life expectancies of you and your beneficiary); 2 of 9 Updated August 4, 2023, for Select SECURE 2.0 Provisions - Required minimum distributions; - Hardship distributions; - Payments of employee stock ownership plan (ESOP) dividends; - Corrective distributions of contributions that exceed tax law limitations; - Loans treated as deemed distributions (for example, loans in default due to missed payments before your employment ends); - Cost of life insurance paid by the Plan; - Payments of certain automatic enrollment contributions that you request to withdraw within 90 days of your first contribution; - Amounts treated as distributed because of a prohibited allocation of S corporation stock under an ESOP (also, there generally will be adverse tax consequences if you roll over a distribution of S corporation stock to an IRA); and - Distributions of certain premiums for health and accident insurance.
+The Plan administrator or the payor can tell you what portion of a payment is eligible for rollover.